Creating your own Scope and Sequence

 If (c) was your first choice, then you tend to be a progressivist.
 A more experiential, practical, hands-on approach to learning is the best fit for your family.
 This approach can be easily adapted so that it includes your lists in #2 and #3.

 If (d) was your first choice, you lean toward existentialism as an educational philosophy.
 An "identity-directed" approach will work best for your children, with tailored courses of study that reflect each child's interests and giftings.
 You can also cover what was on your lists in #2 and #3.
 (See our article on "Identity-Directed Home Schooling.")

-Now you are ready to buy teaching materials that support the relationships, skills, and information you feel are important for each child to acquire..
-You understand the philosophies and educational approaches that different home schooling materials are coming from, you know your children's learning styles, you know your own educational philosophy, and you know what academics, practical skills, and relational skills are important for you to cover with your child in each school year.
+Now you are ready to buy your teaching materials for next fall.
+You understand the philosophies and educational approaches that different home schooling materials are coming from, you know your children's learning styles, you know your own educational philosophy, and you know what academics, practical skills, and relational skills are important for you to cover with your child in the coming school year.
 You also have a feel for the different products that are available.

 Prepare to several hundred dollars and maybe a few months getting clear about what you want to do.
 If it makes you feel any better about the amount of time and money you have to spend getting ready to teach your children, think of it this way: The average public school teacher has spent four to six years and twenty to fifty thousand dollars learning how to teach your children.
 Why shouldn’t you spend some time and money preparing yourself?

 However, and this is a BIG however, don’t think that you have to have everything figured out before you begin.
 You can adapt as you go.
 So loosen up and accept the fact that some of what you try will be a total waste of time, energy and money.
 This is all a part of learning what works for you and for your children.
 Consider it payment of your tuition in Home Educating U.